Particular/ServicePulse/README.md

 ### Set development environment

 #### Step 0 - Using a suitable IDE for frontend development

-Even though Visual Studio or Rider seem to be adequate IDE for frontend development, they don't tend to do a good job with the latest frontend frameworks, lints and prettier.
+Even though Visual Studio or Rider seem to be adequate IDE for frontend development, they don't tend to do a good job with the latest frontend frameworks, linting and formatting.
 Because of that, we have [extra recommendations](/docs/frontend/frontend-ide.md) for you to be even more successful at frontend development.

 #### Step 1 - run Nginx reverse proxy